How We Migrated From RDS to Aurora With Zero Downtime

 We recently migrated our main production PostgreSQL database from Amazon RDS to Aurora.
-Though moving to Aurora is a relatively simple process, most of the approaches that came up in our research involved seconds to minutes of downtime.
+Though migrating to Aurora is a relatively simple process, most of the approaches that came up in our research involved seconds to minutes of downtime.

 At RevenueCat we cannot afford downtime since we provide critical infrastructure for in-app purchases.
 At the time of the migration, we were processing over 600 requests per second.
 Not being accessible for several minutes would be considered a serious outage.

 When we launched RevenueCat last year, our production database was running on hardware comparable to a Raspberry Pi.
 As we grew, we realized our database would become the main bottleneck of our architecture and a potential single point of failure.
 While we were in Y Combinator, we started getting some traction and we upgraded to a much more powerful RDS database.
 We also created multiple read replicas to power our dashboard and offline jobs.

 As we kept scaling our systems, the limitations of RDS started to become obvious.
 Our main reasons for switching were:

 In case of a disaster, RDS failover (multi-AZ) is DNS based.
 Though automatic, the whole process can take several minutes, potentially leading to thousands of dropped requests.

 Aurora, however, replicates 6 copies of your database across 3 different availability zones, backing up your data continuously.
 Thanks to this architecture, failovers can be performed in less than 30 seconds, which greatly reduces the chances for downtime.